 IN THE MATTER OF THE COMPANIES' CREDITORS ARRANGEMENT ACT, R.S.C.
 1985, c.
 C-36, AS AMENDED (the "CCAA")

-AND IN THE MATTER OF A PLAN OF COMPROMISE OR ARRANGEMENT OF SPRINGER AEROSPACE HOLDINGS LIMITED AND 1138969 ONTARIO INC. (together referred to as the "Company")
+AND IN THE MATTER OF A PLAN OF COMPROMISE OR ARRANGEMENT OF SPRINGER AEROSPACE HOLDINGS LIMITED AND 1138969 ONTARIO INC. (together referred to as the "Company" or the "Applicants")

 NOTICE OF MOTION